 - 1. Students must attend school the day of the contest or have their absence pre-approved by the principal/assistant principal.
 Any unexcused absence will result in student being ineligible that calendar day. - 2.
-Students must not be in ISS or OSS. - 3.
+All OSS must be completed before a student may participate in a competition - 3.
 Students must follow additional rules as set by the teacher/coach. - 4.
 Students must maintain a "C-" average, 1.67 on a 4-point scale, and have passed six (6) classes, during the preceding semester prior to participation to be eligible for extra-curricular activities.